supercamel/ValaOnWindows/README.md

 * In the Environment Variables window, you'll see two sections: User variables and System variables.
 We will be modifying the System variables section.
 * Scroll down the list of System variables and locate the "Path" variable.
 Select it and click on the "Edit" button.
 * A new Edit Environment Variable window will appear.
 This window contains a list of semicolon-separated paths.
 Each path represents a directory in the PATH variable.
-* Click on the "New" button and add the path "C:\msys64\mingw64\bin".
-Make sure to type it exactly as shown here.
+* Click on the "New" button and enter the MINGW64 bin directory.
+The default location is "C:\msys64\mingw64\bin".
 * Click "OK" to close the Edit Environment Variable window.
 * Click "OK" again to close the Environment Variables window.
 * Finally, click "OK" in the System Properties window to save the changes.